I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_presentmultiplaneoverlayinfo.md

 `pPlaneList`

 [in] A pointer to a structure of type <a href="..\d3dkmddi\ns-d3dkmddi-_dxgk_presentmultiplaneoverlaylist.md">DXGK_PRESENTMULTIPLANEOVERLAYLIST</a> that describes the overlay plane to display.

-`VidPnSourceId`

-[in] The zero-based video present network (VidPN) source identification number of the input that is to be displayed.

 ## Requirements